JamesAbalus/logApp-Abalus/README.md

 ## Installation of phpMyAdmin

 This COVID Tracer Application uses phpMyAdmin as its database.
 PhpMyAdmin is an open source tool where you can administer your MariaDB database(s).
 It is pre-installed with your web hosting subscription.
 In phpMyAdmin you can, import, export, optimize or drop tables.
 If your website is using a database, this is where all the data of your site is stored.

-**Installation** - consider the possibility that whoever is reading your README is a novice and would like more guidance.
-Listing specific steps helps remove ambiguity and gets people to use your project as quickly as possible.
-If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add aRequirements subsection.

 > ## Step One
 **Install **XAMPP** <br><br>